celery-stalks/hello-world/README.md

 ===========

 A test.
-Github seems like a good environment to program.
+Github seems like a TERRIBLE environment to program.